• ROENFR

 (8) Each CES member has the right to one intervention of max.
 3 minutes for each point/subpoint of the agenda and one right of reply, granted by the chairperson of the meeting for a maximum of 2 minutes.

-(9) The intervention of a member may be interrupted by the chairperson of the meeting upon expiration of the allotted time or in case of intervention without invitation from him.
+(9) The intervention of a member may be interrupted by the chairperson of the meeting upon the expiration of the allotted time or in the case of an intervention without invitation from him.

-(10) The meeting may be interrupted when a violation of the ROF is noted, by raising the hand and pronouncing the word “PROCEDURE”, mentioning the article and paragraph of the ROF violated.
+(10) The meeting may be interrupted when a breach of the ROF is noted, by raising a hand and pronouncing the word “PROCEDURE”, mentioning the article and paragraph of the ROF that was violated.

-(11) At the end of the interventions, the chairperson will submit the draft opinion or draft resolution to the vote of the Plenary.
+(11) At the end of the interventions, the president will submit the draft opinion or draft resolution to the vote of the Plenary.

 (12) Guests from the initiators may have clarifying interventions to support the projects presented at the invitation of the chairperson of the meeting.